RodrigoDeRosa-zz/PicappAppServer/README.md

     $ pip install -r requirements.txt
     $ gunicorn 'src.main:run_app(local=True,external_server=True)' --log-file=-

+To deactivate the virtual env, simply type in the same terminal:

+    $ deactivate

 ## Docker
 In order to run the server locally via Docker, you need to install both [docker](https://docs.docker.com/install/) and